 Ease of maintenance

-The easier it is to maintain your hot tub, the more benefit you will gain from it.
-Hydrotherapy is supposed to be all about rest and relaxation, so the last thing you’ll want is a home spa that takes it out of you in terms of cleaning and maintenance.
+The easier it is to maintain your therapy hot tub, the more benefit you will gain from it.
+Hydrotherapy baths are supposed to be all about rest and relaxation, so the last thing you’ll want is a home spa that takes it out of you in terms of cleaning and maintenance.

 Make use of self-cleaning hot tub technology, and be sure to choose a tub with a cover that’s a breeze to handle, especially important if you are using hydrotherapy to treat a physical condition.